 Mastering Volatility with Meisterplan

 Meisterplan supports oil and gas resource management with easy staffing (resource) allocation.
-Projects can be estimated in man-hours, so users understand how many workers they will need to reach completion based on the desired project end data.
+Projects can be estimated in man-hours, so users understand how many workers they will need to reach completion based on the desired project end date.
 Staff can also be assigned to projects on a role, skill or individual level.
 This means users can assign a “Senior Engineer,” an undetermined individual with “Quality Control” skills, or “Bob Smith” to a project.
 This also helps companies understand how many workers and what types of skills they might need to hire to finish a project.
 If certain employees or roles are overbooked, they display in red in the Meisterplan resources section.
 Because over allocation of staff in Meisterplan is easy and quick to identify, users can plan for adjusting projects to the current manpower or start hiring more workers.
 Alternatively, resource allocation in Meisterplan also shows users when they have more manpower than work.
 This helps users understand when they can take on new projects with succesful oil and gas resource management.

 Of course, staffing isn’t the only challenge facing oil and gas companies looking for adaptability.
 Companies also need to decide which projects to work on.
 Meisterplan prioritizes projects based on user specified criteria.
 This means things such as risk level, cost, and financial benefit can be used to create a prioritization score.
 Projects can then be compared based on the prioritization score.
 This gives companies a much easier understanding of potential projects, their investments, and their value.
 Users can compare scenarios to see how different project plans provide different benefits and outcomes.